Nagaland CM to meet Shah on Naga issue | Politics

 - India

+Rio, deputy chief minister Y Patton, chairman of UDA, T E Zeliang, its co-chairman Kuzholuzo Nienu and other legislators will leave for New Delhi either on May 16 or 17 for the meeting, state Minister for Planning & Coordination, Land Revenue and Parliamentary Affairs Neiba Kronu told PTI after the meeting.

-The Parliamentary Committee on Naga Political Issue comprises all the 60 members of the Nagaland Assembly and the two MPs from the State.
+The Parliamentary Committee on Naga Political Issue comprise all the 60 members of the Nagaland Assembly and the two MPs from the State.

-The Centre has been holding separate talks with NSCN(IM) since 1997 and the Naga National Political Groups (NNPG) since 2017.
-It signed the framework agreement with NSCN(IM) on August 3, 2015, and an Agreed Position with NNPG on November 17, 2017.
+The Centre has been holding separate talks with NSCN(IM) since 1997 and the Naga National Political Groups (NNPG) from 2017.
+It signed the framework agreement with NSCN(IM) on August 3, 2015 and an Agreed Position with NNPG on November 17, 2017.

 However, no final solution has been achieved with NSCN(IM) remaining firm on its demand for a separate flag and constitution for the Nagas.